-Under section 11A(1)(k) the supply of the following types of legal services to a non-resident who is not in New Zealand at the time the legal services are performed is zero-rated:
+Under s 11A(1)(k), the supply of the following types of legal services to a non-resident who is not in New Zealand at the time the legal services are performed is zero-rated:

-- legal services relating to transactions involving the sale and purchase of land in New Zealand (including the drafting of agreements for the sale and purchase of land, the provision of legal advice in relation to the sale and purchase transaction and ancillary and related services leading up to the completion of the sale and purchase transaction); - legal services relating to transactions involving the lease, licence, or mortgage of land in New Zealand; - legal services relating to easements, management agreements, construction agreements, trust deeds, guarantees and other agreements relating to land in New Zealand; and - legal services relating to disputes arising in relation to land in New Zealand (including drafting court documents, court appearances, representation in negotiations and settlements and general advice in relation to such disputes).
+legal services relating to transactions involving the sale and purchase of land in New Zealand (including the drafting of agreements for the sale and purchase of land, the provision of legal advice in relation to the sale and purchase transaction and ancillary and related services leading up to the completion of the sale and purchase transaction);

-The period or income year for which this Ruling applies
+- legal services relating to transactions involving the lease, licence or mortgage of land in New Zealand; - legal services relating to easements, management agreements, construction agreements, trust deeds, guarantees and other agreements relating to land in New Zealand; and - legal services relating to disputes arising in relation to land in New Zealand (including drafting court documents, court appearances, representation in negotiations and settlements and general advice in relation to such disputes).

-This Ruling will apply for the period beginning on 23 May 2010 and ending on 23 May 2015.
+The period for which this Ruling applies

-This Ruling is signed by me on the 2nd of September 2010.
+This Ruling will apply for an indefinite period beginning on 24 May 2015.

-Susan Price
+This Ruling is signed by me on 4 March 2015.

-Director, Public Rulings
+Susan Price Director, Public Rulings

-COMMENTARY ON PUBLIC RULING BR PUB 10/09
+COMMENTARY ON PUBLIC RULING BR PUB 15/03

-This commentary is not a legally binding statement, but is intended to provide assistance in understanding and applying the conclusions reached in Public Ruling BR Pub 10/09 ("the Ruling").
+This commentary is not a legally binding statement.
+The commentary is intended to help readers understand and apply the conclusions reached in Public Ruling BR Pub 15/03 (the Ruling).